John Wallis

 Between 1643 and 1689 Wallis served as chief cryptographer for Parliament and, later, the royal court.
+He extended Cavalieri's method of indivisibles through the use of interpolation.
+Applying Kepler's principle of continuity, he developed techniques for the evaluation of integrals.
 He is credited with introducing the symbol ∞ to represent the concept of infinity.
 He similarly used 1/∞ for an infinitesimal.
 He was a contemporary of Isaac Newton and one of the greatest intellectuals of the early modern mathematics.